Kochise/win_portable/README.md

 # win_portable
-Some useful Windows programs in one portable package
+Some useful Windows programs in one portable package (some with source code included)

 **7-Zip** : multi format un/packer, lightweight and free (no nag screen)<br>
 **Accessoires** : Wordpad (XP version, the best, with ruler and preview)<br>